okteto/okteto/README.md

 Today, most developers try to either run parts of the infrastructure locally or just test these integrations directly in the cluster via CI jobs or the *docker build/redeploy* cycle.
 It works, but this workflow is painful and incredibly slow.

 `okteto` accelerates the development workflow of Kubernetes applications.
-You write your code locally, using your favorite IDE, and `okteto` will automatically detect the changes and instantly update your Kubernetes applications.
+You write your code locally and `okteto` detects the changes and instantly update your Kubernetes applications.

 ## How it works

-When you run `okteto up`, `okteto` goes to the deployment that has your application and replaces the container in it with a different one that contains your development environment (e.g. maven and jdk, or npm, python, ruby, etc) along with all your test tools.
+When you run `okteto up` the container running your application is replaced by a development container that contains your development tools (e.g. maven and jdk, or npm, python, go compiler, debuggers, etc).
 This development container can be any docker image.

-In addition to that, `okteto` will:
+In addition to that, `okteto up` will:

-1. Keep your local file system and the development environment synchronized.
+1. Keep your local code changes synchronized with the development container.
-1. Automatically start port forwards into your development container, so you can access your services via `localhost` or even connect a remote debugger.
+1. Start port forwards, so you can access your cluster services via `localhost` or connect a remote debugger.
 1. Give you a remote terminal to your development container, so you can build, test, and run your application as you would from a local terminal.

+All of this (and more) can be configured via a [simple yaml manifest](https://okteto.com/docs/reference/manifest).

 The end result is that the remote cluster is seen by your IDE and tools as a local filesystem/environment.
-You keep writing your code on your local IDE and as soon as you save a file, the change goes to the remote cluster and your application instantly updates (taking advantage of any hot-reload mechanism you already have).
+You keep writing your code on your local IDE and as soon as you save a file, the change goes to the development continer and your application instantly updates (taking advantage of any hot-reload mechanism you already have).
 This whole process happens in an instant.
 No docker images need to be created and no Kubernetes manifests need to be applied to the cluster.

-All of this (and more) can be configured via a [simple yaml manifest](https://okteto.com/docs/reference/manifest).

 ![Okteto](docs/okteto-architecture.png)